zalando/postgres-operator/docs/index.md

 This project is currently in active development.
-It is however already [used internally by Zalando](https://jobs.zalando.com/tech/blog/postgresql-in-a-time-of-kubernetes/) in order to run Postgres clusters on Kubernetes in larger numbers for staging environments and a growing number of production clusters.
-In this environment the operator is deployed to multiple Kubernetes clusters, where users deploy manifests via our CI/CD infrastructure or rely on a slim user interface to create manifests.
+It is however already [used internally by Zalando](https://jobs.zalando.com/tech/blog/postgresql-in-a-time-of-kubernetes/) in order to run Postgres clusters on K8s in larger numbers for staging environments and a growing number of production clusters.
+In this environment the operator is deployed to multiple K8s clusters, where users deploy manifests via our CI/CD infrastructure or rely on a slim user interface to create manifests.